Get a student from Web Development as an intern

 New ideas | New angles | New knowledge

-An internship agreement is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost completely educated Web Development bachelor who is able to look at the company’s areas of work with a different set of eyes.
+An intern is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost completely educated Web Development bachelor who is able to look at the company’s areas of work with a different set of eyes.

 Internships are in the third semester, after 1 year of study.

 - extra manpower for planning, design and development of web applications

 - the opportunity to try out a prospective employee in practice

 - the opportunity to provide a student with valuable practical experience.

 Most interns write their bachelor project for the company during their internship.
 The bachelor project is a good opportunity for the company to clarify a particular area e.g., implement a specific analysis or get extra resources for a current development task.